IBM-Cloud/docs/services/BlockStorage/index.md

 The volume is listed in the table of attached volumes with the information about the virtual server instance.
 The virtual server can now use the device to persist data.

-To detach a volume, follow these steps:

-1. Select a volume from the list of attached volumes.
-2. Click **Detach**.
-3. Confirm the detachment in the dialog.

-After it is detached, the volume is no longer available for I/O operations in the virtual server instance.
-In the {{site.data.keyword.blockstorageshort}} service UI, the volume is now available to be attached to other virtual servers.

-## Snapshot actions

-### Create a snapshot

-1. Select the **Volumes** tab to get a list of volumes.
-2. Select the volume that you want to create a snapshot of in the unattached volumes column.
-Make sure that the volume you select is unattached.
-The selected volume is highlighted.
-3. Click **Actions** and select **Create Snapshot** from the drop-down list.
-4. Give the snapshot a name and click **Create**.

-**Note:** You cannot delete a volume while snapshots for the volume exist.

-### Create a volume from a snapshot

-1. Select the **Snapshots** tab to get a list of snapshots.
-2. Select the snapshot that you want to create a volume from.
-The selected snapshot is highlighted.
-3. Click **Actions** and select **Create Volume** from the drop-down list.
-4. Give the new volume a name and optionally a new size and click **Create**.

-**Note:** The new volume size must be equal or greater than the snapshot size.

-### Delete a snapshot

-1. Select the **Snapshots** tab to get a list of snapshots.
-2. Select the snapshot that you want to delete.
-The selected snapshot is highlighted.
-3. Click **Actions** and select **Delete**.